cloudcaptainai/helium_flutter/README.md

     // The callbacks implementation you created earlier
     callbacks: paymentCallbacks,

+    // Defines a fallback paywall to show in case the user's device is not connected to the internet.
+    fallbackPaywall: Text("fallback display")

     // If set, a custom API endpoint (usually provided by Helium)
     customAPIEndpoint: "https://api-v2.tryhelium.com/on-launch",